metamn/beat/code/pages/design-systems-are-a-cultural-challenge/design-systems-are-a-cultural-challenge.md

 {% markdown %}

 We all love design systems.
-For their clarity, comfort &mdash; and assurance.
+For their clarity, comfort and assurance.
 Finally, we are on the right path.

 However, we might not be immediately capable to embrace it.
 They require change of mind and change in company culture.